Configuring UEM to Deploy the Harmony Mobile Protect app

 String

-Copy the token of your dashboard – See section "Configuring UEM Integration Settings" page Configuring Deployment
+Copy the token of your dashboard.
+See Configuring Deployment.

-10. Select the security group you want to associate the app configuration with.
+Search and select the security group you want to associate the app configuration with.

-12. Click Next.
+Click Next.

-13. Review your configuration and click Create
+Review the policy configuration and click Create.

 Creating a Compliance Policy for the Organization Devices

-The ComplianceClosed Check Point Software Blade on a Management Server to view and apply the Security Best Practices to the managed Security Gateways.
+Check Point Software Blade on a Management Server to view and apply the Security Best Practices to the managed Security Gateways.
 This Software Blade includes a library of Check Point-defined Security Best Practices to use as a baseline for good Security Gateway and Policy configuration.
-Policies are activated on the devices that did not install the required apps.
-Harmony Mobile Protect app defines the security levels for the devices.
+Policies are activated on devices that did not install the required apps.
+The Harmony Mobile Protect app defines the security levels for the devices.
 You select the security level that marks the device as Not Compliant with company policy.

 You must create separate compliance policies for specific OS types, such as iOS and Android.

-Note - In every organization, the customer configures the compliance policies according to the production environment, needs, and the internal security policyClosed Collection of rules that control network traffic and enforce organization guidelines for data protection and access to resources with packet inspection.
+Note - In every organization, the customer configures the compliance policies according to the production environment, needs, and the internal security policy |

 To create a Compliance Policy: